Child neurology residency

 close icon

-Tuberous sclerosis complex is a rare genetic condition and we offer treatment through a clinic managed by our neurologists, neurosurgeons, nephrologists and urologists.
-Together, we help children with this condition grow and thrive.
+Tuberous sclerosis complex is a rare multisystem condition and we offer treatment through a clinic managed by our neurologists, epileptologists, neurosurgeons, cardiologists, genetic counselors, nephrologists and urologists.
+Together, we help children with this condition manage epilepsy, autism, and other complications.

 Comprehensive epilepsy clinic